z-adams/Tutorials/Pointers/pointers.md

 as shown in the following diagram:

 ![fig10](diagrams/fig10.svg)
+**Fig. 10:** *"Pass by value." `func()` accepts a pointer `p` as an argument, which contains the address of `var`, a variable in `main()`. `func()` may dereference this pointer in order to "reach out" of its local memory and modify `var`'s memory directly.*

-So finally returning to face our goal: if we want our `find_char()` function to be able to modify a pointer passed by the user, to allow us to mark where it left off, we cannot simply pass it by value, because its value (an address) even if modified, will be discarded when the function returns.
-What we actually need is to pass **the address of an address**, or a pointer to a pointer, so that the pointer, which lives lower down the stack, outside the function's local data, can be modified from within the function.
+So finally returning to face our goal: if we want our `find_char()` function to be able to modify a pointer passed by the user, we cannot simply pass it by value, because its value (an address) will be discarded when the function returns.
+What we actually need is to pass **the address of an address**, or a pointer to our pointer, so that our bookmark pointer can be modified by the function.

 If this is still confusing, just remember that an address is simply an integer, so in order to have our function update this external integer, we need to